danielfett/draft-dpop/mainmatter.md

    value has not been received previously.

-If these checks are successful, the authorization server MUST associate (Token Bind) the access token with the public key.
+If these checks are successful, the authorization server MUST associate the access token with the public key.

 # Resource Access (Proof of Possession for Access Tokens)